Wales vs France Player Ratings

 11. Rio Dyer – 7

-In the wake of Louis Rees Zammit’s shock exit, Rio Dyer has looked every bit a top quality winner.
+In the wake of Louis Rees Zammit’s shock exit, Rio Dyer has looked every bit a top quality test match winner.
 His aerial work has shown clear improvement, and his try was an excellent finish from nothing.

 12. Owen Watkin – 6